 The exact cause or causes of testicular cancer are unknown.
 But a number of factors have been identified that increase a man's risk of developing it.
 The three main risk factors are described below.

-Undescended testes (cryptorchidism) is the most significant risk factor for testicular cancer.
+Undescended testicles is the most significant risk factor for testicular cancer.

-Around 3 to 5% of boys are born with their testes inside their abdomen.
+Around 3 to 5 per cent of boys are born with their testes inside their abdomen.
 They usually descend into the scrotum during the first year of life, but in some boys the testes don't descend.

 Having a close relative with a history of testicular cancer or an undescended testicle increases your risk of also developing it.